cocotb/cocotb/documentation/source/coroutines.rst

 Coroutines can be scheduled for concurrent execution with :func:`~cocotb.fork`, :func:`~cocotb.start`, and :func:`~cocotb.start_soon`.

-:func:`~cocotb.fork` schedules and executes the new coroutine immediately, returning control to the calling task after the new coroutine finishes or yields control.
+:func:`~cocotb.fork` (deprecated) schedules and executes the new coroutine immediately, returning control to the calling task after the new coroutine finishes or yields control.
 No other pending tasks are run.